Assistance to Needy Veterans & Family Members

 The applicant must be a resident of Wisconsin.
 The veteran must meet general eligibility requirements.

 Financial need must be demonstrated through an assessment of current income and the household's liquid assets.
 The household income limit for this program is set by law at 130% of current federal poverty guidelines.
-Liquid assets, including checking and savings accounts, stocks, bonds, life insurance policies with a cash value, and funds in retirement accounts, cannot exceed $1,000 in order to be eligible for the health care portion of this program.
+Liquid assets, including checking and savings accounts, stocks, bonds, life insurance policies with a cash value, and funds in retirement accounts, cannot exceed $1,000 in order to be eligible for the health care portion of this grant.

 Applicants must have applied for and been denied or determined to be ineligible for all other applicable aid programs, including Unemployment Insurance, Medicaid, Medicare, BadgerCare, federal VA health care, etc.